Two households, both alike in dignity,

 Three frames of Romeo and Juliet playing dress-up.

-My camera: it doesn’t capture jack shit.
-What it does, and this is the magic of my camera (really all cameras), the filthy gorgeous magic, is it makes you believe it captured everything.
-The whole moment, the complete truth, all wrapped up and delivered.
-You look at one of these shots and your brain goes, “Yeah, that’s it, that’s the whole story,” and you stop questioning.
-You move on satisfied.
+My camera doesn’t capture shit.
+Let me say that again because nobody wants to hear it.
+My camera doesn’t capture jack shit.
+What it does, and look, this is the magic of my camera, the magic of all cameras, the filthy gorgeous lying magic, is make you believe it captured everything.
+The whole moment.
+The complete truth.
+All wrapped up and delivered with a bow.
+You look at one of these shots and your brain goes yeah, that’s it, that’s the whole story, and you stop questioning, and you move on satisfied, and you have been had, friend.
+You have been gloriously, beautifully had.

-But stack three of them together from the same afternoon, same location, same two bodies in absurd costume, and suddenly that sense of completeness shatters.
-You see what the frame included and what it left out.
-You see the choice, this angle not that one, this instant not the one three seconds later.
-What you’re looking at isn’t some objective record of what happened; it’s my editorial decision, my instinct about what mattered in that specific sliver of time.
-It’s a truth, one version, one take, one way of seeing not the truth that somehow contains all the others.
+But stack three of them together.
+Same afternoon.
+Same location.
+Same two bodies in absurd costume.
+And suddenly that sense of completeness shatters like a dropped bottle.
+You see what the frame included.
+You see what it left out.
+You see the choice.
+This angle, not that one.
+This instant, not the one three seconds later when she laughed and broke the spell.
+What you’re looking at isn’t some objective record of what happened.
+It’s my editorial decision.
+It’s my instinct about what mattered in that specific sliver of time.
+It’s a truth.
+Not the truth.
+A truth.
+One.
+Mine.
+Not yours.
+Mine.